site24x7/ansible-site24x7/README.md

-# ansible-site24x7

-Ansible playbook to bulk install Site24x7 monitoring agent.
+Bulk deployment of Site24x7 Linux agent using Ansible
 ===========

-This Ansible playbook installs Site24x7 server monitoring agent on Linux platforms.
-This requires Site24x7 account to use.
-Sign Up Now for a Free Trial
+Bulk deployment using Ansible installs Site24x7 Server Monitoring agent on Linux platforms.
+Please create a Site24x7 account to install the Linux agent using Ansible.
+Sign Up Now for a Free Trial!

 Supported Platforms